Atenteben

 Atenteben comprises two Akan names, i.e., "atente" and "ben".
 Atente is a plural word derived from otente, the name of an Akan traditional hand drum with two heads covering both ends - thus, "one otente drum" but "two atente drums", and "ben" means flute or an instrument of the aerophones family.
 The atente drums were the principal instruments that accompanied this flute, hence the name atenteben (or the flute accompanied by the atente drums).

 The early 20th-century atenteben flute (now obsolete) is five-holed and horizontally-blown with four top holes and one bottom hole.
 Traditionally, its music was pentatonic or hexatonic and associated with funerals more than with recreational activities.
-The instrument was popular through the first half of the 20th century but declined in the late 1950s in favour of the modern atenteben.
+The instrument was popular through the first half of the 20th century but declined in the late 1950s in favor of the modern atenteben.

 Repertoire for the modern atenteben was usually written in C Diatonic or C Mixolydian.
 This limitation was due to the absence of a playing technique that could produce the accidental sounds of the flute.
 Amu wrote extensively for the atenteben choir comprising as large as 16 to 32 players, sometimes in combination with a choir and non-melodic percussion instruments.
 J. H. K. Nketia, K. Aduonum, Akin Euba are among those who have written for atenteben and other African and/or Western instruments.

 In 1979, the neo-traditional art music composer and founder of the Pan African Orchestra of Ghana, Nana Danso Abiam (b.
 1953) introduced chromaticism and atonality in atenteben music with a new fingering mechanism that he had developed at the Institute of African Studies, University of Ghana, Legon.
 This playing mechanism employed for the first time, cross-fingerings and halving-fingerings among other over-blowing techniques that produced the entire range of chromatic and harmonic sounds of the flute.

 Today, atenteben music attracts a large following.
 Composers of diverse backgrounds have come to recognize the ease with which the instrument can be adapted to different genres of music.

 Its tuning, though, is yet to be perfected.
 Because different sizes of bamboo offshoot are utilized in its construction, microtonal disparities sometimes do occur in the main octaves making ensemble playing difficult.
-It also requires a fine tuning devise to enable it to accommodate other instruments whose overall tuning may be slightly sharp or flat.
+It also requires a fine-tuning device to enable it to accommodate other instruments whose overall tuning may be slightly sharp or flat.